Monthly News Archives: July 2018

 An injunction was sought to prevent such hearing going ahead on the basis that, taken at its highest, the content of the investigation report did not justify a charge of gross misconduct; that the Trust’s policy definition of gross misconduct was lower that normally set by the common law; and that the Case Manager’s management statement of case went beyond the findings in the investigation report.
 Granting the injunction on an interim basis, the Court concluded that there were serious issues to be tried on all the issues raised by the Claimant and the balance of convenience was clearly in favour of the grant of the injunction.

 Law Pod UK continues to go from strength to strength and has surpassed 55k listens.
-All episodes are freely available to listen or download from a number of podcast platforms, including iTunes, Audioboom and The Podcast App.
+All episodes are freely available to listen or download from a number of podcast platforms, including iTunes, Audioboom, Stitcher or wherever you get your podcasts.
+If you like what you hear, please subscribe, rate and leave a review to support our podcast.

 9 July 2018